 When calculating the averages for a casual worker, you will need to take into consideration any decimal places.
 Do not round any number until the final calculation as this could impact the worker's actual entitlement.

-Step-by-step guide for manual calculation of long service leave entitlement
+Step-by-step guide for calculation of long service leave entitlement

-Download our Long Service Leave manual calculation form to help work through this step-by-step guide.
+Download our Long Service Leave calculation form to help work through this step-by-step guide.

 Review worker’s time records for the last 156 weeks (3 years × 52 weeks).